 SIEM - Security Information and Event Management

-Suppose you're looking for a system that can provide in-depth security insights and support new types of data to better understand the evolving threat landscape.
-In that case, a SIEM (Security Information and Event Management) system might be the solution.
-SIEM systems of any kind uncover anomalies in user behavior by leveraging artificial intelligence to automate many of the manual processes associated with threat detection and incident response.
-As single systems to manage the security of an organization, SIEMs have become indispensable components of modern security operation centers (SOC) for security and compliance management applications.
+Suppose you're looking for a system that can provide in-depth security insights and support new data types to better understand the evolving threat landscape.
+A SIEM (Security Information and Event Management) system might be the solution in that case.
+SIEM systems uncover anomalies in user behavior by leveraging artificial intelligence to automate many of the manual processes associated with threat detection and incident response.
+As single systems manage an organization's security, SIEMs have become indispensable components of modern security operation centers (SOC) for security and compliance management applications.

 PSIM - Physical Security Information Management

 Systems designed for the demanding tasks of managing physical security hold the potential to help improve the overall security efficiency of the surveillance infrastructure.
-The so-called PSIMs, short for Physical Security Information Management systems, integrate a wide variety of security applications and devices that are controllable in one comprehensive user interface.
-PSIMs capture and correlate events from the applications and devices into a unified picture that mirrors the on-site situation, enabling critical situations to be identified immediately.
+The so-called PSIMs, short for Physical Security Information Management systems, integrate various controllable security applications and devices in one comprehensive user interface.
+PSIMs capture and correlate events from the applications and devices into a unified picture that mirrors the on-site situation, enabling critical problems to be identified immediately.

 What to look for in a Security Management System?